Mastery01/CPS491S23-Team09/README.md

 # Overview

 For CPS 491 Capstone II we will be creating a web interface that will be hosted by a Raspberry PI.
-We are creating this to help the robotics department with their in class demonstrations with the iRobot Roomba without having to interject code.
-In doing so at the end of this project there will be a web interface that will act as a simple control on a server with game like functionality on order to generate interest in robotics.
+We are creating this to help the robotics department with demonstrations with the iRobot Roomba without having to interject code.
+In doing so at the end of this project there will be a web interface that will act as a simple control on a web server that allows control outside of the robotics labatory.
+To enter and utilize the lab, students must sign contracts but without a contract prospective students dont often get to see or use the IRobot's.
+The webserver allows a user to control the IRobot outside of the classroom while the IRobot is driving inside the laboratory.

 ![Overview Architecture](https://iili.io/Hoh0kQV.md.png "A overview of a proposed 4-layer Architecture")

 Figure 1. - A Sample of Overview Architecture of the proposed project.

 # Project Context and Scope
-This Robotics web interface will be used within the University of Dayton Robotics Lab run by Dr.Nicholas Stiffler.
+This Robotics web interface will be used within the University of Dayton Robotics Lab run by Dr. Nicholas Stiffler.
 The motivation behind this project is to increase undergraduates students interest in robotics.
 As this project will be used within the University of Dayton CPS 499 Robotics class.
-The students in the CPS 499 Robotics class will interact with the web interface in order to program the Roomba robots
+The students in the CPS 499 Robotics class will interact with the web interface in order to program the Roomba robots.
+Having a way to control the robots for students interested in robotics or for prospective students on tours can create interest previously not available.
+The Robotics lab can benefit from the project as we hope our project can generate interest in Robotics.

 ## Public Facing Website
 Just a demo page for a Bitbucket homepage.